natcap/invest.users-guide/source/croppollination.rst

 A wide range of animals can be important pollinators (e.g., birds, bats, moths and flies), but bees are the most important group for most crops (Free 1993).
 As a result, the InVEST Pollination model focuses on the resource needs and flight behaviors of wild bees.
 Many people think of honeybees, managed in artificial hives, when they think of pollinators, but wild bees also contribute to crop pollination.
 In fact, for several important crops (e.g., blueberries), native species are more efficient and effective pollinators than honeybees (Cane 1997).
 These native bees, in addition to feral honeybees living in the wild, can benefit crops without active management of captive hives.
 This is the pollination service associated with habitat conservation.

 For bees to persist on a landscape, they need two things: suitable places to nest, and sufficient food (provided by flowers) near their nesting sites.
 If provided these resources, pollinators are available to fly to nearby crops and pollinate them as they collect nectar and pollen.
 The model therefore uses information on the availability of nesting sites and flower resources, as well as flight ranges of bees, to map an index of bee abundance across the landscape.
-With information on the location of crops and their dependence on pollinators, the model uses a simlified yield function to project how pollinator abundance in agricultural areas contributes to crop yields.
+With information on the location of crops and their dependence on pollinators, the model uses a simplified yield function to project how pollinator abundance in agricultural areas contributes to crop yields.
 And in the fourth step, it attributes these cell values back to cells "supplying" these bees.
 These steps are laid out in more detail below.
 This model is adapted from Lonsdorf et al. (2009).

 How it Works
 ------------